uw-coding-boot-camp-group-7/Trails/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+If you'd like to contribute, please feel free to reach out to any of the original author.
 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+We use [GitHub](http://github.com/) for versioning.
+For the versions available, see the [tags on this repository](https://github.com/uw-coding-boot-camp-group-7/Trails).

 ## Authors

 * [Naomi Woodruff](https://github.com/naywood)
+    SDE: Designed and engineered the pages for the app.
+Provided all the great aesthetics that provide this app with its sharp, clean and polished feel.
 * [Joonwoo Choi](https://github.com/joon3703)
+    SDE: Engineered the controller pieces of the application and middleware for the application to move data from the modle to the view.
+Also worked on the routing pieces.
 * [Josh Manuel](https://github.com/joshespr)
+    SDE/Tech Lead: Engineereed the model, api calls, search, and routing for the app.
+Also provided support to other members of the team.
 * [Mario Rodriguez](https://github.com/mariorodriguezdeleon)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+    TPM/Tech Lead: Provided team with a structured approach to tackling this project by helping define MVP, creating and assigning tasks.
+Also provided workflow setups with continous integration utilizing Heroku.

 ## License